Ep #162: Time Management – Procrastination

 - The detrimental effects of perfectionism.

-- Tips and strategies for defeating procrastination.
+- Tips and strategies for defeating procrastination and accomplishing every task you need to.

 - Other productivity tips and more!